SujalPatil21/Java-Projects/Maximum_Minimum_Number_Finder_Array/README.md

 # Find Minimum and Maximum Number
-A Java program takes 5 numbers as input from the user and finds the **minimum** and **maximum** values among them using an array and comparison logic.
+The Java program takes 5 numbers as input from the user and finds the **minimum** and **maximum** values among them using an array and comparison logic.

 ---